jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

-Distribution Utility collects funds earmarked for the Universal Charge but fails to remit the same to PSALM on or before the fifteenth (15th) day of the succeeding month, the ERC may impose the appropriate fines and penalties prescribed in Section 46 of the Act including, but not limited to, assessed interest charges.
+Distribution Utility collects funds earmarked for the Universal Charge but fails to remit the same to PSALM on or before the fifteenth (15th) day of the succeeding month, the ERC may impose the appropriate fines and penalties prescribed in Section 46  including, but not limited to, assessed interest charges.
-(b) In cases where a Self-Generation Facility refuses to pay the Universal Charge, the ERC may impose the appropriate fines and penalties prescribed in Section 46 of the Act, including but not limited to, assessed interest charges.
+(b) In cases where a Self-Generation Facility refuses to pay the Universal Charge, the ERC may impose the appropriate fines and penalties prescribed in Section 46 , including but not limited to, assessed interest charges.

 RULE 19.
 MANDATED RESIDENTIAL REBATE